hipe/tmx/fields/doc/issues.md

              [#here.2] (in document)

        #open [#here.1] whether or not this is deprecated, wait till #open [#br-045] sunset
-             ( #was: track redundant or near-redundant polymorphic stream,
+             ( #was: track redundant or near-redundant argument scanner.
                #moved-to: [#co-xxx] )

 [#033]       iambics..